imjuni/fast-maker/README.md

 Why `fast-maker`?

-fastify.js already have auto route mechanics using [fastify-autoload](https://github.com/fastify/fastify-autoload).
+fastify.js already have excellent auto route mechanics using [fastify-autoload](https://github.com/fastify/fastify-autoload).
 But why you have to use `fast-maker`?

+1. Zero cost in Run-Time.
 1. [Static analysis](https://en.wikipedia.org/wiki/Static_program_analysis): `fast-maker` generate TypeScript source code.
 Because it help to find error in compile-time, not runtime
-2. Complex Variable: You can use like that: `/person/[kind]-[id]/`.
-It help to get id and kind of id, for example serial-number and id or db-pk and id
+1. Flexable Routing: You can use like that: `/person/[kind]-[id]/`.
+It help to get id and kind of id, for example serial-number and id or db-pk and id, even if you can use regular expression.
-3. Next.js: `fast-maker` use the same mechanics as [Next.js](https://nextjs.org/docs/routing/introduction)
+1. Unifying how route paths are built: `fast-maker` use the same mechanics as [Next.js](https://nextjs.org/docs/routing/introduction).
+Route paths using file-system cannot be developer-specific
-4. `fast-maker` support a beautiful cli-interface
+1. `fast-maker` support a beautiful cli-interface

 ## Table of Contents <!-- omit in toc -->